 For all the years I’ve been visiting San Juan Islands, I have never been to Lime Kiln State Park.
-So that’s exactly where we decided to go this June.
+So that’s exactly where we decided to go this summer.
 We booked a ferry reservation and set out early, leaving enough time to hang out in Anacortes.

 It was a Saturday, so we strolled through the Anacortes Farmers Market, stopped by Pelican Bay Books (I can never visit Anacortes without purchasing at least a bag of books from this lovely, well-stocked independent bookshop), and grabbed a quick bite at Gere-a-Deli, an Anacortes lunch mainstay, before boarding the ferry.